vigneshSs-07/Mastering-Terraform-with-Google-Cloud-Platform/Labs-on-Terraform-GCP/terraform-on-google-cloud-bigquery/bq_dataset/BQ_dataset.md

 ## Step 1: Authenticate Your User Account

 First, you need to log in to Google Cloud with your personal user account.
-This account must have sufficient permissions in the project (`myorg-cloudai-gcp1722`) to create service accounts and assign IAM roles.
+This account must have sufficient permissions in the project (`myorg-cloudai-gcp1722`) to create BigQuery datasets, service accounts, and assign IAM roles.
+The `roles/editor` or `roles/owner` predefined roles are sufficient.

 Run the following command and follow the prompts in your browser: